openbmc/openbmc/poky/documentation/migration-guides/migration-general.rst

    3. Capture the buildhistory output (as specified by :term:`BUILDHISTORY_DIR`) and ensure it is preserved for subsequent builds.
-How you would do this depends on how you are running your builds - if you are doing this all on one workstation in the same build directory you may not need to do anything other than not deleting the buildhistory output directory.
+How you would do this depends on how you are running your builds - if you are doing this all on one workstation in the same :term:`Build Directory` you may not need to do anything other than not deleting the buildhistory output directory.
 For builds in a pipeline it may be more complicated.